-Oscar Schindler, the man who helped thousands of Jews escape from the Nazis, is buried in a graveyard (Mount Zion Catholic Cemetery) just outside the walls of Old Jerusalem.
+Oscar Schindler, the man who helped thousands of Jews escape from the Nazis, is buried at Mount Zion Catholic Cemetery just outside the walls of Old Jerusalem.
 This is the most visited grave in the city.

 Admire the Basilica of Agony

-The basilica of agony (quite a name, eh?) is also known as the Church of All Nations and is situated on the Mount of Olives.
-The beautiful church was constructed in the 1920s.
+The Basilica of Agony (quite a name, eh?) is also known as the Church of All Nations and is situated on the Mount of Olives.
+The beautiful Roman Catholic church was constructed in the 1920s.

 Enter the Tomb of the Virgin Mary

-This is a widely respected theory, although there are also other tombs in other countries which claim to be her final resting place.
+This is a widely respected theory, particularly within Israel.
+However, there are also other tombs in other countries that claim to be her final resting place.